Antimicrobial Blue Light Targets Viral Infections

 Direct Attack on Viruses

-Both photodynamic therapy (PDT) and antimicrobial blue light (aBL) eliminate infectious agents by generating reactive oxygen species (ROS).
+Like photodynamic therapy (PDT), antimicrobial blue light (aBL) eliminates infectious agents by generating reactive oxygen species (ROS).
 PDT achieves this by applying an external photosensitizer and activating it with light of a specific wavelength.
 In contrast, aBL relies on activating natural, endogenous photosensitizers produced by the pathogen itself.
-The resulting ROS act quickly and at multiple levels to interfere with viral entry, function, and replication.
 The resulting ROS act quickly and at multiple levels to interfere with viral entry, function, and replication.
 Furthermore, antimicrobial resistance has not been observed with aBL or PDT, likely due to the rapid and multi-targeted action of ROS in eliminating pathogens.

 Enhanced Immune Response